Michaelgwei86/kubernetes/Kubernetes/README.md

   + When you run a kubectl command, it communicates with the kube API and then it gets the data from the ETCD
   + The request is first authenticated and then validated.
+  + 1. **ETCD:**
-  + 1 **ETCD**:  It is a key-value store, It stores the cluster's configuration data,
+    It is a key-value store, It stores the cluster's configuration data,
+  + 2 **Scheduler:**
-  + 2 **Scheduler**: responsible for making decisions about pod placement on worker nodes in the cluster.
+    responsible for making decisions about pod placement on worker nodes in the cluster.
    It examines resource requirements, quality-of-service constraints, affinity, anti-affinity, and other policies to determine the most suitable node for running a pod. it doesn't place resources on nodes but makes the decision
+  + 3. **ControllerManagers:**
-  + 3 **ControllerManagers**: Manages Node lifecycle, desired pod number, and services it continuously monitors the state of resources in the cluster and ensures that they match the desired state.
+       Manages Node lifecycle, desired pod number, and services it continuously monitors the state of resources in the cluster and ensures that they match the desired state.
   + Node Controler: monitors the status of the nodes every 5sec. it waits for 40 secs and if unreachable, it evicts the pods running on the node.